oils-for-unix/oils/doc/error-handling.md

 GNU [bash]($xref) fixes some of the problems, but **adds its own**, e.g. with respect to process subs, command subs, and assignment builtins.

-Oil **fixes all the problems** by adding builtin commands, special variables, and global options.
-You see a new, simple interface with `try` and `_status`.
+Oil **fixes all the problems** with new builtin commands, special variables, and global options.
+You see a simple interface with `try` and `_status`.
+More
-More specifically:
+specifically:

 - Oil never silently ignores an error.
 It never loses an exit code.
 - There's no reason to write an Oil script without `errexit`, which is on by default.

-If you find a shell issue that Oil doesn't handle, please [file a bug][].
+If you find an issue that Oil doesn't handle, please [file a bug][].

 This document explains how Oil makes these guarantees.
 We first review shell error handling, and discuss its fundamental problems.
 Then we show idiomatic